jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 __Outcomes__

-  At the conclusion of this chapter you will be able to add additional virtual disks to any Linux verison installed in VirtualBox.
+  At the conclusion of this chapter you will be able to add additional virtual disks to any Linux version installed in Virtual Box.
 You will be able to format devices and create filesystems on newly formatted devices.
 You will understand how to partition a device and install filesystems.
 This chapter will give you experience with the tools needed to perform these actions.
 We will study the LVM -- Linux Volume Manager and its new concept for dealing with disks.
 Finalyl we will learn the concept of mounting and unmounting of disks.

 ## Disk Management in VirtualBox

-  At the time of this writing (11/22/15) a single terrabyte Western Digital Blue harddrive was selling for ~$50.
+  At the time of this writing (11/22/15) a single terabyte Western Digital Blue hard drive was selling for ~$50.
 Storage is cheap.
 With that in mind, adding storage or capacity is very easy these days--even common place.
 Since we are dealing with virtual storage in this book and examples-we can easily attach and detach storage devices because we don't need to add anything physical to the systems.
 For this chapter we will assume that you are using Virtual Box 5.0.x, but all of these concepts translate directly to physical storage or another virtualization platform.

  With you virtual machine powered down, lets add some new disks (virtually) to your Linux system.
 The first thing to do is locate the *SETTINGS* button on the main menu.